pavloDeshko/dd-elements/README.md

   Returns selection containing element of specified type.
 Optionaly binds datum to returned element.
 #### element()
   Alias to e()

 #### selection.parent()
   Returns selection of first element's parent.
-#### selection.children()
-  Returns selection of elements' children.
 #### selection.merge(other)
   Returns new selection resulted from merging.
 #### selection.filter(filter)
   Filters elements in selection.
-Filter must be specified as function which will be called with element's current datum, current index and selection containing current element as this.
+Filter must be specified as function which will be called with element's current datum, current index and selection containing current element.
 #### selection.other()
   If called on a selection which resulted from selection.filter() call, retuns selection containing filtered out elements.
 #### selection.sort(compare)